springer-math/Mathematics-of-Epidemics-on-Networks/EoN/tests/readme.md

 ## Performance benchmark capturing

-Perf benchmark run/analyzer are created using the Python *perf* module.
-To install *perf*:
+Perf benchmark run/analyzer are created using the Python *pyperf* module.
+To install *pyperf*:

-	pip install perf
+	pip install pyperf

-In a nutshell, *perf* features:
+In a nutshell, *pyperf* features:

 - Simple API to run reliable benchmarks
 - Automatically calibrate a benchmark for a time budget.